aosabook/500lines/flow-shop/chapter.md

 MAX_LNS_NEIGHBOURHOODS = 1000 # Maximum number of neighbours to explore in LNS
 ```

-There are two settings that should be explained further: (1) the TIME_INCREMENT setting will be used as part of the dynamic strategy selection and (2) the MAX_LNS_NEIGBOURHOODS setting will be used as part of the neighbourhood selection strategy.
+There are two settings that should be explained further.
+The TIME_INCREMENT setting will be used as part of the dynamic strategy selection, and the MAX_LNS_NEIGHBOURHOODS setting will be used as part of the neighbourhood selection strategy.
 Both are described in more detail below.

-These settings could be exposed to the user as command line parameters, but at this stage we instead focus on providing the input data as parameters to the program.
-The input problem is assumed to be in a standard format for flow shop scheduling -- a problem from the Taillard benchmark set.
-The following code is used as the \_\_main\_\_ method for the solver file, and calls the appropriate functions based on the number of parameters input to the program:
+These settings could be exposed to the user as command line parameters, but at this stage we instead provide the input data as parameters to the program.
+The input problem --- a problem from the Taillard benchmark set --- is assumed to be in a standard format for flow shop scheduling.
+The following code is used as the `__main__` method for the solver file, and calls the appropriate functions based on the number of parameters input to the program:

 ```python
 if __name__ == '__main__':